ruthwang23/TSWDPortfolio/finalProject.md

 # Part I
 ## Outline
 _One sentence summary: Pittsburgh residents are at high risk for lead exposure through soil & paint, some more than others.
-Key takeaway: As a part of the Pittsburgh community, I want the Allegheny County Health Department (and other relevant agencies) to take steps to address these issues quickly and effectively for the sake of public health and safety._
+Key takeaway: As a part of the Pittsburgh community, I want the Allegheny County Health Department (and other relevant agencies) to take steps to address these issues quickly and effectively for the sake of public health and safety. (alt: so that I can feel safer and healthier).
+I can help push this agenda by sharing this story so more people become aware of the issue and drive change, as well as contact my local county representative._

 * A high-level summary of your project.
 This should be a sentence or two that describes what you're interested in showing with your final project.
 * A project structure that outlines the major elements of your story.
 Your Good Charts text talks about story structure in Chapter 8 - you should describe the story arc that you hope to achieve.
 Talk about the anticipated call to action and outline your user stories.